Nepa-AB/Nepa-Templates-Add-in/README.md

 Remaining things:
-need to add github urls to manifest.xml change urls for backgrounds/templates on taskpane.html / taskpane.js
+1)need to add github urls to manifest.xml
+2)change urls for backgrounds/templates on taskpane.html / taskpane.js
-upload manifest on o365 to test on Manos
+3)upload manifest on o365 to test on Manos